kamoras/ArmoryBot/README.md

 ### Docker Setup
 1. Make sure you have [Docker](https://docs.docker.com/get-docker/) installed on your system.
 2. Download/clone the repo to your system.
-3. Download [discord.json & blizzard.json](https://github.com/imerzan/ArmoryBot/files/6280882/config.zip), and set your parameters in each file.
+3. Download [discord.json & blizzard.json](https://github.com/imerzan/ArmoryBot/files/6280882/config.zip), and set your parameters in each file ([See Setup](https://github.com/imerzan/ArmoryBot/tree/master#setup)).
 Move these two files to the repo directory (with the `Dockerfile` and `.csproj` files).
-[See Setup](https://github.com/imerzan/ArmoryBot/tree/master#setup).
 4. Open a terminal/command prompt, and navigate to the repo directory (same as above).
 Run the following commands:
 ```console
 docker build -t armorybot-image -f Dockerfile .